jamalsoueidan/jamalsoueidan/README.md

 ### Hi there 👋

 Frontend consulting is what I do!
-Angular and React, and this is my profile.
+Angular, React or Vue, and this is my profile.

 There are numerous showcase/example Angular and React projects available in my [repository](https://github.com/jamalsoueidan?tab=repositories).